utterworks/converse-docs/docs/guide/getting-started/signup.md

 ## Premium account

-You can access the premium features of the Find service by signing up through [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08BLNFBLR).
+You can access the premium features of the Converse service by signing up through [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08BLNFBLR).
 With premium account, you can create unlimited search projects (indexes) and get access to the premium API which allows unlimited API calls.